 - Locate all your hurricane items.
 Make sure you know where your flashlights, rope, sanitary supplies, food supplies, and other items are.
 If necessary put them up high.

 - Take out cash.
-You may have some cash stored, but make sure you take what you need out of your bank accounts.
+You may have some cash stored, but make sure you take what you think you may need out of your bank accounts.
+Remember, many electronic devices won’t be working, and that could include ATMs, credit card readers, terminals, and point of sale devices at stores, etc. Cash could become “king” in these situations.

 How to Evacuate

 If there is a hurricane heading your way that is stronger than a category 2, you may want to evacuate.
-This is necessary if you live in a mobile home as most will not withstand a hurricane.
-If you are planning to get the heck out of dodge, here’s what you need to do:
+Actually, you may not be given a choice as local authorities determine the severity of the pending storm.
+Evacuation will be necessary if you live in a mobile home as most will not withstand a hurricane.
+If you are planning to get the heck out of Dodge, here’s what you need to do:

 - Turn off all your water.